-The grants offer assistance of up to $2,000, but in some special cases up to $5,000 can be provided.
+The grants offer assistance of up to $2,000, but in some exceptional cases up to $5,000 can be provided.
 Owners need to show how they are also contributing to the project, as the grant can not be more than 50% of the total project costs.
 Please note the grant offered can not be increased if the cost of the works exceed the original estimate.

 Currently there are almost 550 heritage places and 14 heritage conservation areas listed in the MidCoast Council area which are eligible to apply for funding.

 What projects are eligible?